How to Start an LLC in New Hampshire

 Once New Hampshire approves your formation paperwork, you’ll officially have an LLC.
 That said, you’ll need to check a few more items off the to-do list.
 These items are crucial to both setting up your business and maintaining your limited liability.

-• Get business licensing or permits: Your business may need a tax operator’s license, and you can find out more by visiting the New Hampshire Department of Revenue Administration website.
+Your business may need a tax operator’s license, and you can find out more by visiting the New Hampshire Dept. of Revenue Administration website.
 Depending on the type of business you’re running, you may also need additional certification, registration, or accreditation.
 In addition, it’s a good idea to contact your city or county for information about any necessary local licensing or permits.

 Step 5: File BOI Report